MengLinMaker/new-homie/apps/service-scrape/lib-db_service_scrape/README.md

 # lib-db_service_scrape
-Database for home info.

-### Why a separate library?
+Australian property database for mostly OLTP and some OLAP workloads.
 Database logic will be shared between separate serverless functions.
-This package also acts as an abstraction layer for testing purposes.

-### Choosing an ORM
+### Choosing an SQL query builder - Kysely
-As performance an storage size are top priority, a lower level query builder is prefered.
+As performance and flexibility are top priority, a query builder is prefered over ORM.

 Ideally the query builder should provide linting capabilities through eslint plugins or type checking.
+Libraries considered:

   - Drizzle: Restrictive codegen migrations with  limited type safety (despite the claims).
 [Rollback has yet to be implemented](https://github.com/drizzle-team/drizzle-orm/discussions/1339)
-  - Kysely: Sparse documentation, [better type safety](https://github.com/thetutlage/meta/discussions/8) with more manual work for migrations.
-State of database schema is more difficult to grasp.
+  - Kysely: Sparse documentation, [better type safety](https://github.com/thetutlage/meta/discussions/8) with more traditional migration scripts.
 Not declarative.

-[Drizzle to Kysely converter](https://github.com/drizzle-team/drizzle-kysely) by the Drizzle team could solve the issue.
+### Database uri dependency injection
+Allow different uris for unit testing and integration testing.
+Docker-compose is used to spin up a PostGis container - Testcontainer does not support PostGis for Arm64.

+### Export DB_SERVICE_SCRAPE env variable
+This export standardises the database uri shared among multiple services.

 ### Design guide
 The database design follows to these guidelines: